slaveOftime/Fun.Blazor/Docs/90 Tooling/20 Hot Reload/README.md

     - Those components must be defined in the same project.
     - Those components must be referenced (transitively) by **yourComponent**, so that they are part of its render tree.
-    - You also need to add **// hot-reload** to those files that contain the components.
+    - Add **// hot-reload** only to the files you actually edit and want to see update.
+Files *between* an edited file and the entry no longer need the marker — the server re-evaluates the whole dependency closure (including unmarked intermediate files) so cached module values like `DemoMaps.demos` are refreshed.

-    These requirements come from how the CLI watches files: it only re-checks files that carry the **// hot-reload** marker, and only components reachable from your entry point get re-rendered.
-A failed update now keeps the previous render, so a missing marker or an uninterpretable helper will not blank your UI — it just won't update until you fix it.
+    The **// hot-reload** marker now only controls *which saves trigger a recompile*, not which files are sent.
+Only components reachable from your entry point get re-rendered.
+A failed update keeps the previous render, so an uninterpretable helper will not blank your UI — it just won't update until you fix it.

-- You should not enable too many files for hot-reload because of performance concerns.
+- Every save of a marked file re-checks that file, so keeping the number of marked files small keeps the per-save F# check cheap.
+(The full dependency index is built once at startup and is cached afterwards, so unmarked files no longer add to per-save cost.)

 - It does not support adding a new file, renaming files, or other similar actions.
 Only modifying an existing file is supported.